SWPU-WuDan/inpainting-FSIPA/README.md

 --real_path +str #where to get the groundtruth image --fake_path+str #where to get the generated image
 ```
+## Pretrained model
+All the descriptions below are under the assumption that parameters are consistent with our paper,and we will up pre-trained model later.
+We strongly encourage the users to retrain the models if they are used for academic purpose, to ensure fair comparisons (which has been always desired).
+Achieving a good performance using the current version of code should not be difficult

 ## Training procedure
 To fully exploit the performance of the network, we suggest to use the following training procedure, in specific